 Our Board of Directors has reviewed the materiality of any relationship that each of our directors has with our company, either directly or indirectly.
-Based on this review, our Board of Directors has determined that each of its current and nominated directors is independent under applicable listing standards of the NASDAQ Stock Market LLC, or NASDAQ, other than Dr. Friedman, who is our Chief Executive Officer, and Dr. Taub, who is our Chief Medical Officer and President, Research & Development.
-Six of our eight Board members satisfy such independence requirements.
+Based on this review, our Board of Directors has determined that each of its current and nominated directors is independent under applicable listing standards of the Nasdaq Stock Market LLC, or Nasdaq, other than Mr. Sibold, who is our President and Chief Executive Officer, Dr. Taub, who is our Chief Medical Officer and President, Research & Development and Dr. Friedman, who served as our Chief Executive Officer through September 8, 2023.
+Six of our nine Board members therefore satisfy such independence requirements.